10up/maps-block-apple/CONTRIBUTING.md

 ## Workflow

-The `develop` branch is the development branch which means it contains the next version to be released.  `stable` contains the current latest release and `master` contains the corresponding stable development version.
+The `develop` branch is the development branch which means it contains the next version to be released.  `stable` contains the current latest release and `trunk` contains the corresponding stable development version.
 Always work on the `develop` branch and open up PRs against `develop`.

 ## Release instructions